Steve Smith (cricketer, born 1961): South Africa

 Smith had been approached by Graham Yallop during the India tour to see if he was interested in touring South Africa with an unofficial Australian XI.
 After he missed selection in the Australian sides to tour Sharjah or England in early 1985, Smith asked to be considered for the team going to South Africa.
 He signed to play for two seasons, 1985–86 and 1986–87.

 When the news of the tour broke, tour organiser Bruce Francis claims Smith was one of several players Kerry Packer wanted to buy back into official Australian cricket, along with Dirk Wellham, Wayne B. Phillips and Graeme Wood.
 Packer succeeded in persuading those three not to go to South Africa, but not Smith.
 Francis said he thought Smith wanted to go on the tour partly for the money – $200,000 after tax – but also because it gave him the chance to show he was not a one-day specialist.

 During the first South African tour Smith only played one "test", due to injury, but made the most of it, scoring a century in the first innings.
 He also made two half centuries in the one day internationals.

 During the second tour, Smith scored centuries in the 3rd and 4th unofficial test matches.
 He scored more first class runs on that trip than any other Australian batsman.

+Return to Australia

+Smith resumed his career in Australia.
+In December 1987 he and fellow tourist Steve Rixon were called to the New South Wales team.
+"I definitely took my cricket career into my own hands by going to South Africa," said Smith.
+"Still I believe I have quite a few years of cricket left in me and it is nice to be back in the side."

-Smith returned to Australia for two seasons but was unable to recapture his previous form, with a highest first class score of 84 over two summers.
-He moved to South Africa and played for Transvaal for two seasons, then retired from first class cricket.
+Smith was unable to recapture his previous form, with a highest first class score of 84 over two summers.
+He moved to South Africa and played for Transvaal for two seasons, which meant he was banned from first class cricket in Australia for ten years.

+Smith's ban was lifted in August 1991 when South Africa was readmitted to work cricket.
+He tried to get back in the New South Wales team but was unsuccessful and in October 1992 declared himself unavailable for state selection, citing work and family commitments.